Super Bowl ads went for light humor. Not all succeeded

 Oat milk company Oatly ran a surprise ad that showed its CEO singing with a keyboard in a field of Oats that its product is like milk but not milk.

-It wasn’t a hit with David Simmons, 24, from Louisville, Ky., watching the game with his two roommates and his girlfriend.
+It wasn’t a hit with David Simmons, 24, from Louisville, Kentucky, watching the game with his two roommates and his girlfriend.

 “It was just shockingly strange, I couldn’t really focus on the next commercial,” he said.
 “It was jarringly weird.
 I drink all types of milk, but I won’t be drinking Oatly.”